 Yetunde is also a familiar face on the red carpet, hosting various TV shows and events for Ben TV, OHtv, Afro Nollywood Awards, and Naija 4 Life.
 She’s racked up multiple Best Actress nominations from Screen Nation, BEFFTA, and ZAFAA, solidifying her place as one of the industry’s most talented and versatile performers.

-In film, Michael starred in Adam Deacon’s Sumotherhood before landing a leading role in Netflix’s Supacell, created by Rapman.
+In film, Michael starred in Adam Deacon’Summerhoodod before landing a leading role in Netflix’s Supacell, created by Rapman.
 His stage work is equally impressive, with notable performances at iconic London venues such as The Old Vic, The Soho Theatre, and Lyric Hammersmith.
 He also starred in the touring production of Dial M for Murder, which toured Great Britain and Dubai.

 Proud of his Nigerian heritage, which he considers one of his superpowers, Michael continues to captivate audiences with his dynamic performances.
-His diverse portfolio across various mediums has solidified his place as a prominent figure in the entertainment industry.
+His diverse portfolio across various media has solidified his place as a prominent figure in the entertainment industry.

 Hope Olaide Wilson is a talented British actress celebrated for her captivating performances across film and television.
 Born in the United Kingdom and raised in Lagos, Nigeria, Hope's diverse cultural background and passion for storytelling have been central to shaping her artistic journey.

 She gained widespread recognition for her breakout role in Tyler Perry's I Can Do Bad All By Myself, where she starred alongside Taraji P. Henson.
 Her heartfelt portrayal of a troubled teenager earned critical acclaim and marked her as a rising star.
-Hope's filmography showcases her remarkable versatility, with standout performances in projects like The Last Ship, a gripping post-apocalyptic series where she played a determined survivor in Solace, a moving drama exploring themes of loss and redemption.
+Hope's filmography showcases her remarkable versatility, with standout performances in projects like The Last Ship, a gripping post-apocalyptic series where she played a determined survivor, and in Solace, a moving drama exploring themes of loss and redemption.
 She also shone in Black Coffee, a romantic comedy that highlighted her ability to transition effortlessly between drama and lighthearted storytelling.

 In recent years, Hope has taken a step back from acting to explore new creative ventures, including production, directing and writing.
 She’s also exploring the IT world.
 Despite her evolving pursuits, her body of work remains a testament to her dedication to telling diverse and impactful stories, securing her place as a prominent figure in modern cinema and television.

 Wale Ojo is a renowned actor best known for his roles in the TV series Meet The Adebanjos and Nollywood films like Phone Swap and Breath of Life, which earned him the prestigious AMVCA Best Actor in a Leading Role award.
 Raised between the UK and Nigeria, his multicultural upbringing deeply influenced his craft.
-He began acting as a child on the NTA TV series Why Worry and later studied Drama and Theatre Arts at the University of Lagos, and another degree in Drama at the University of Hull before honing his skills at the Drama Studio London.
+He began acting as a child on the NTA TV series Why Worr, and later studied Drama and Theatre Arts at the University of Lagos, and another degree in Drama at the University of Hull before honing his skills at the Drama Studio London.

 Ojo’s career spans both British and Nigerian entertainment industries.
 He gained initial recognition in minor TV roles on shows like Behaving Badly and The No. 1 Ladies Detective Agency before achieving widespread acclaim as the lead in Meet The Adebanjos, a family drama centred on a Nigerian-British household in South London.
 Capitalising on this success, he transitioned to Nollywood, starring in Kunle Afolayan’s Phone Swap and delivering standout performances in films such as The CEO, Half of a Yellow Sun, and Fifty.
 His versatility and talent solidified his position as a leading figure in Nollywood and beyond.